Picking up from yesterday -

 I turn toward this neighborhood – and I see a huge gate!
 That’s right.
 I’m running toward a gated neighborhood.
 Except, good news.
 There’s a gate in the road with nothing on either side of it.
 No walls to climb.
 I just have to run around by the gate.
 Of course it may have been better if there actually was a wall so I could try to leave the dogs behind, but I’m not positive I could’ve jumped over one.
 I’m pretty short…

 So, I’m running by the gate.
 I see the first house.
 I see one of the dogs bounding behind me out of the corner of my eye.
 They’re getting so close.
 I’m already imagining what it’s gonna feel like when they knock me to the ground.
-I imagine the paw laying on my shoulder (they are as tell as me on their hind legs, ‘cause they’re freaking huge!), and knocking me down.
+I imagine the paw laying on my shoulder (they are as tall as me on their hind legs, ‘cause they’re freaking huge!), and knocking me down.
 I tell myself that when that happens, no matter what, just stay face down.
 Don’t let them get at all those important things in the front of your body (your face (the moneymaker, of course), your heart (kinda need that)).

 And when they knock you down, cover your neck with your arms to try and protect your carotid artery.
 They can tear your arms to shreds, but if they get your neck, you are gonna bleed out.
 Quickly.